Thailand

 Overview

-Last reviewed - 17 January 2021Thailand, a country located in Southeast Asia, is bordered by Myanmar to the north and northwest, Lao PDR and Cambodia to the east, Malaysia and the Gulf of Thailand to the south, and the Andaman Sea to the southwest.
+Last reviewed - 02 February 2026Thailand, a country located in Southeast Asia, is bordered by Myanmar to the north and northwest, Lao PDR and Cambodia to the east, Malaysia and the Gulf of Thailand to the south, and the Andaman Sea to the southwest.
 A unified Thai kingdom was established in the mid-14th century.
 Known originally as Siam, the country was renamed Thailand (Land of the Free) in 1939.
-Thailand's capital city is Bangkok, its currency is the baht (THB), and the official language is Thai.
+Thailand’s current registered population is approximately 65.7 million, its capital city is Bangkok, its currency is the baht (THB), and the official language is Thai.

 Quick rates and dates